 Turmeric Plant is a perennial herb that re-shoots every spring.
 The scientific name of turmeric plant is Curcuma domestica syn.
-Curcuma longa with family ingiberaceae, the ginger family (how to grow ginger).
+Curcuma longa with family ingiberaceae, the ginger family (

 ![]() |